LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The various steps are then linked by using the *stage <name>* makro as input parameter of the next function to be executed (see comments in listing \ref{lst:mrpuddp_example_yaml}).

-It is therefore also possible to use the results of one function in several others without them directly following each other.
+Therefore it is feasable to use the results of one function in several others without them directly following each other.
 The disadvantages of this system are the following:

 * No circular parameter dependencies